Cgjohnson1322/Elk-Stack-Deployment/Elk-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly accessible, in addition to restricting access/traffic to the network.
-- _TODO:

  What aspect of security do load balancers protect?

- Load balancers protect the data aspect of security like servers by working on the transport layer, on way is off-loading which they an use to help mitigate a denial of service attack.
+ Load balancers protect the data aspect of security like servers by working on the transport layer, one way is off-loading which they can use to help mitigate a denial of service attack.

 What is the advantage of a jump box?_

 	The advantage of the jump box is that it allows you to configure and monitor all access to your VM’s , servers, etc. in a secure manner then you can add access to the jump box as needed to only those who require it and creates an almost one way in control point.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the server and system logs.
-- _TODO: What does Filebeat watch for?

 	Filebeat monitors, collects, and forwards log files you specify to Elastiseach or logstash.
-- _TODO: What does Metricbeat record?_

 	Metricbeat collects metric data like CPU usage and memory usage and logs them while being able to identify unusual or suspicious spikes in metrics parameters you set.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name       | Function      | IP Address    | Operating System |
 |------------|---------------|---------------|------------------|